derpinguinboss/Obsidian/Main/Coding/Sebastian Lague Chess Challenge.md

 	- [ ] [[PSQT Compression]]: The length of a number does not increase the token count
 - [ ] [[End Game]]: Doesn't know how to win endgames
 	- [x] -> [[Transposition Table]]
-	- [ ] -> If this is not enough, start exploring random moves on a decreased velocity/ negative acceleration of the evaluation
+	- [ ] -> start exploring random moves on a decreased velocity/ negative acceleration of the evaluation
 		- [ ] -> cache the last move or something
 - [ ] [[Delta Pruning]]
 - [ ] [[Null Move Pruning]]